 Remove the laces to make the cleaning process easier.
 Also, remove the insoles if they’re removable.
-After that use a toothbrush to apply the solution all over the sneakers.
-It’s gonna foam up just a bit, which means it’s working.
+After that, use a toothbrush to apply the solution all over the sneakers.
+It’s going to foam up just a bit, which means it’s working.
 You don’t need to scrub too hard, especially if you’re using a new toothbrush.

-After you’ve applied the solution all over the sneakers wash if off completely with warm water.
-To achieve best results, repeat the whole process.
-What’s going to make your sneakers really nice and white is the second layer of the product.
+After you’ve applied the solution all over the sneakers, wash them thoroughly with warm water.
+To achieve the best results, repeat the whole process.
+What’s going to make your sneakers nice and white is the second layer of the product.

 How to clean the shoelaces and the insoles: